privacypass/challenge-bypass-extension/docs/EXT_PROTOCOL_IMPL.md

     where `P` is a `DLEQProof` object.

     Remark: All extra information sent by the server should be ignored.
-In addition, in a future change we hope to remove the arbirary
+In addition, in a future change we hope to remove the arbitrary enclosure of the DLEQProof object within in the BatchProof struct.

 - `EncodedDLEQProof`: A base64-encoded `DLEQProof` object, where all fields are also individually base64-encoded.